mokira3d48/kobra/README.md

 2 directories, 9 files
 ```

+## Configuration
+1. Setting virtual environment;
+2. Creating and setting of PostgreSQL database;
+3. Dependences installation.

-### Create virtual environment
+### Setting virtual environment
-In your project root, if you have not already done so, run one of the following commands to create
+1. In your project root, if you have not already done so,
-a virtual environment.
+run one of the following commands to create a virtual environment.

 ```sh
 python3 -m venv env